agiledev624/currency-exchange/README.md

 [Live Demo Here](https://agiledev624.github.io/currency-exchange/)

-Notes : Because of Subscription Plan can't fetch the data via https, only http
+Notes : Because of Subscription Plan can't fetch the data via https, only http, which means it will work only on localhost
 ## Installation and Running

 Run the following commands to clone and run the repository.